Hierarchical Condition Categories Explained: Everything You Need to Know

 Wrapping Up

-HCCs are also an important tool in Medicare Advantage plans, allowing for the proper risk adjustment of payments and providing high-quality care to beneficiaries with complex medical needs.
+HCCs are also essential in Medicare Advantage plans, allowing for the proper risk adjustment of payments and providing high-quality care to beneficiaries with complex medical needs.
 HCCs can incentivize preventive care, improve health outcomes, and help healthcare organizations better understand their patient populations.